 Today, a dentist is expected to be able to use high-speed dental drills and laser ablation systems, so why should a translation service provided not be expected to use machine translation?
 In the same way, a translation service buyer should be expected to approach a translation project with the very same attention used for any other project, thus detailing any special requirements, including security and confidentiality.
 And a provider boasting a hefty certification of its quality system should have a clause in its procedures and work instructions detailing the information to be provided to the customer, together with how and when.

 Curiously, or maybe not, all the knowledgeable and precious dissertations on ethics and deontology in translation neglect the insignificant duty of transparency, loyalty and fairness towards the client.
-And so, information asymmetry, a blatant violation of any morality, and yet the industry’s vice that keeps metastasizing, undisturbed.
+And so, information asymmetry, a blatant violation of any morality, and yet the industry’s vice, keeps metastasizing, undisturbed.

 In essence, ther’s no ethics in technology, but in human behavior, there’s no ethics in machine translation or in data other than compliance with the transparency, loyalty and fairness towards the client.